thomas-lamiaux/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: clear {? {? - } {+ @ident } }

    Erases *unneeded* hypotheses from the context of the current goal.
-"Unneeded" means that the unselected hypotheses and the goal don't depend directly or indirectly on the erased hypotheses.
+"Unneeded" means that the unselected hypotheses and the goal don't refer directly or indirectly to the erased hypotheses.
 That means the hypotheses will no longer appear in the context and therefore can't be used in subsequent proof steps.
    Note that erasing an uneeded hypothesis may turn a goal that was provable into an unprovable goal.